DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 <br><br>
 Please understand that this texture flicker occurs in the original, unaltered version and is in no way a game-breaking issue.
 It's strictly cosmetic.
 Furthermore, those playing this game on an optical disc (i.e., a CDI burned to a CD-R) will not experience it.
 <br><br>
 The solution to said problem is to artificially limit the speed at which data is read from the disc image in order to more closely mimic the performance of a GD-ROM drive.
-While achievable on ODEs, I've yet to find such a setting in any emulators used during development and testing (Flycast, Demul, NullDC, and lxdream-nitro).
+While achievable on ODEs, I've yet to find such a setting in any emulators used during development and testing (<a href="https://github.com/flyinghead/flycast">Flycast</a>, <a href="http://demul.emulation64.com/">Demul</a>, <a href="https://segaretro.org/NullDC">NullDC</a>, and <a href="https://gitlab.com/simulant/community/lxdream-nitro">LXDream Nitro</a>).
 Below are the configurations needed to impose the required data-read limit.
 <br><br>
 <ul>
 <li><b>GDEMU</b></li>